6.6 Withdrawal

 Use of benzodiazepines and zolpidem are not recommended for clients receiving methadone or buprenorphine therapy unless they are under close medical supervision due to the risk of oversedation.
 Warm baths, rehydration, and gentle stretching are also helpful for relieving muscle aches and cramps.[13]

-- ace, C. (2024).
+- Pace, C. (2024).
 Alcohol withdrawal: Epidemiology, clinical manifestations, course, assessment, and diagnosis.
-UpToDate.
-Retrieved July 15, 2024 from https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵
+UpToDate. https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵

-- ace, C. (2024).
+- Pace, C. (2024).
 Alcohol withdrawal: Epidemiology, clinical manifestations, course, assessment, and diagnosis.
-UpToDate.
-Retrieved July 15, 2024 from https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵
+UpToDate. https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵

-- ace, C. (2024).
+- Pace, C. (2024).
 Alcohol withdrawal: Epidemiology, clinical manifestations, course, assessment, and diagnosis.
-UpToDate.
-Retrieved July 15, 2024 from https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵
+UpToDate. https://www.uptodate.com/contents/alcohol-withdrawal-epidemiology-clinical-manifestations-course-assessment-and-diagnosis ↵

 - META:PHI Ontario.
 (2023, November 22.)
 A CIWA-Ar assessment.
 [Video].
 YouTube.
 All rights reserved. https://www.youtube.com/watch?v=Go_CJS7dhVI ↵